mcmuralishclint/Breast-Cancer-Classification/README.md

 A tumor is a mass of abnormal tissue.
 There are two types of breast cancer tumors: those that are non-cancerous, or 'benign', and those that are cancerous, which are 'malignant'.
 A benign tumor is a tumor that does not invade its surrounding tissue or spread around the body.
 A malignant tumor is a tumor that may invade its surrounding tissue or spread around the body.

-## Exploratory Data Analaysis
+## 1.0 Exploratory Data Analaysis

-The dataset consisted of 32 columns and
+The dataset consisted of 32 columns and the description of each column is listed below

 1. id - ID number